-2 The federal AIP program is administered by the FAA and is intended to provide airports with grant funds for various FAA-approved programs.
-The Authority has received, as of the close of the 3nd quarter 2015, \$82,677,619 in AIP grants for acoustic treatment of homes of which \$9,659,010 was for the acoustic treatment of four schools.
-This level of grant commitment represents 80% AIP funding of the costs for
+The federal AIP program is administered by the FAA and is intended to provide airports with grant funds for various FAA-approved programs.
+The Authority has received, as of the close of the 3nd quarter 2015, insulating approximately 2,445 homes; additionally the authority insulated four schools.

-3 The PFC program is based on federal law that allows collection of a fixed fee from each enplaned air carrier passenger using the Airport.
+The PFC program is based on federal law that allows collection of a fixed fee from each enplaned air carrier passenger using the Airport.
 The fees collected are intended for the purpose of improving airport infrastructure and mitigating environmental impacts of airport operations.
 The Authority is authorized to collect \$4.50 PFC per enplaned passenger.
 A significant portion of current and future PFC funds is now being earmarked for various security and infrastructure projects at the Airport.